 "On behalf of the Director of Kenya Wildlife Service I would like to acknowledge support of your projects in Tsavo National Park up to date and thank you sincerely for your continued assistance over the past nine years . . .
 We are happy to inform you that all the projects you have funded are running and are assisting our operations tremendously.
 Please accept our appreciation and that all your supporters on our behalf."
 Danny Woodley, Senior Warden, Tsavo West and Chyulu Hills National Park

-A photographer, philanthropist and Wildlife Conservationist, Eli Weiss grew up in Illinois, Wyoming and Colorado, attended university in Colorado and the UK, and after spending time in Aspen from 1963-1979 she settled in Woody Creek, where, in 2000 she founded the non-profit WildiZe Foundation.
+Eli Weiss is WildiZe's Founder and President, a photographer, philanthropist, and Wildlife Conservationist, Eli Weiss grew up in Illinois, Wyoming and Colorado, attended university in Colorado and the UK, and after spending time in Aspen from 1963-1979 she settled in Woody Creek, where, in 2000 she founded the non-profit WildiZe Foundation.
 In Founding Wildize, Weiss was able to combine her love of photography, art, nature, environmental ethics and conservation in such a way as to benefit our planet.
 The Foundation serves individuals and educational institutions dedicated to the conservation of wildlife, wildlife habitats and the indigenous cultures of Africa and raises awareness through on-the-ground projects and education both in Africa and the United States.
 Their mission is to establish direct relationships to projects in sub-Saharan Africa, offering targeted grant funding that support conservation efforts, educational programs and sustainable indigenous economies.
 Weiss has worked with experts and leaders in the field of conservation, administering public and private grant funding across 75 grantees from specialists to community groups, giving her a well-rounded depth of knowledge critical to raising awareness of the various issues and toward implementing solid solutions based on science, the environment and culture.

 Rebecca Vandiver is WildiZe's Director of Operations.
 She is a conservationist, lawyer and mother with a passion for finding the most effective ways to preserve the Earth’s biodiversity.
 She began her career as a lawyer working on a variety of national and international business matters, then decided to change course after her first trip to Africa.
 Prior to joining WildiZe, Rebecca was the Assistant Director of a wildlife conservation non-profit that utilized technology to conserve endangered species and ecosystems in Africa and Asia.
 She is thrilled to support and partner with the grantees of WildiZe, who embody the ethos that conservation is about people, and to learn from her mentor Eli Weiss.
 Rebecca lives in Carbondale, Colorado.